WRS Student Handbook

 • Air and/or ground travel, hotel, and meals not covered during the event.

-The DGS will assess all funding requests and notify students of their decision within 2 weeks of the application deadline.
+The DGS will assess all funding requests and notify students of their decision within two weeks of the application deadline.

 Time Limit for Degree Completion